 Elena Larsen is TMPF's Wetland Restoration Program Director.
 Ms. Larsen comes to us with five years of management experience.
-She previously served as an AmeriCorps Naturalist Educator at TMPF.
+She previously served as an AmeriCorps Naturalist Educator at TMPF and an AmeriCorps Natural History Interpreter at the Great Basin Institute.
 Ms. Larsen holds a Master's degree in Biology from the University of Nevada, Reno where she focused on incorporating citizen science programs in schools as a means of making science more approachable.
 She was born and raised in Reno and brings an extensive knowledge of the area.

-Haley McGuire serves as TMPF's Special Programs Manager.
+Haley McGuire serves as TMPF's Operations Director.
 She began her career with TMPF in 2016 while serving as an AmeriCorps VISTA leader.
 Ms. McGuire will devote half of her work time to assisting the AmeriCorps Wetland Restoration Program Director and other team members in pursuing grants and other revenue streams to ensure adequate funding is secured.